Belval/pdf2image/README.md

 # pdf2image [![TravisCI](https://travis-ci.org/Belval/pdf2image.svg?branch=master)](https://travis-ci.org/Belval/pdf2image) [![PyPI version](https://badge.fury.io/py/pdf2image.svg)](https://badge.fury.io/py/pdf2image) [![codecov](https://codecov.io/gh/Belval/pdf2image/branch/master/graph/badge.svg)](https://codecov.io/gh/Belval/pdf2image)
-A python 2.7 and 3.3+ module that wraps the pdftoppm utility to convert PDF to a PIL Image object
+A python 2.7 and 3.3+ module that wraps pdftoppm and pdftocairo to convert PDF to a PIL Image object

 ## How to install

-### First you need pdftoppm
+### First you need poppler-utils

-pdftoppm is the piece of software that does the actual magic.
+pdftoppm and pdftocairo are the piece of software that do the actual magic.
 It is distributed as part of a greater package called [poppler](https://poppler.freedesktop.org/).

 Windows users will have to install [poppler for Windows](http://blog.alivate.com.au/poppler-windows/), then add the `bin/` folder to [PATH](https://www.architectryan.com/2018/03/17/add-to-the-path-on-windows-10/).

 Mac users will have to install [poppler for Mac](http://macappstore.org/poppler/).

-Linux users will have pdftoppm pre-installed with Ubuntu 16.04+ and Archlinux.
+Linux users will have both tools pre-installed with Ubuntu 16.04+ and Archlinux.
 If it's not, run `sudo apt install poppler-utils`

 ### Then you can install the pip package!